Restricted access area permits

 A restricted access area is:

 - declared over a park or recreation area, or part of a park or recreation area, by regulation or by a special sign known as a regulatory notice at or near the entrance to that area

 - usually for environmental reasons (e.g. to protect wildlife or resources) or for safety reasons.

 Before applying, please contact us to discuss your proposed activity.

-To apply for this type of permit, please send us a completed permit to enter a restricted access area application form (DOC, 250KB) with attachments.
+To apply for this type of permit, please send us a completed permit to enter a restricted access area application form (DOCX, 171KB) with attachments.

 Attachments required include:

 - the names of all restricted access areas and the sites within each of those areas where you would like to conduct activities;

 - a detailed outline of all your intended activities within each area and site—additional pages may need to be attached to the application to provide this information.